 Would you like to give your employees the opportunity to learn Dutch?

-Learning Dutch can be very difficult for newcomers, especially when they spend most of their time with English-speakers.
+Learning Dutch can be very difficult for newcomers, especially when they spend most of their time with English speakers.
 As their employer, you can give your employees the chance to learn Dutch in a collaborative environment.

 Learning the language as a group has great benefits:

-Group sessions at work are usually held once a week, either after work hours (1,5 hours), or during lunch time (1 hour)—whatever you prefer.
+Group sessions at work are usually held once a week, either after work hours (1,5 to 2 hours), or during lunch time (1 hour)—whatever you prefer.
 Lessons can be held online, or (when circumstances allow) at your office space.

 Groups and private lessons